MemesLord/Hypcord/README.md

 # Hypcord

 This bot is a easy way to check your hypixel stats from your discord server!
-It also does a little replace message whenever you type ez in any channel :D
+Soon you will be able to search for other hypixel players discord's.

 # Commands